 - Customization: We recognize the uniqueness of every case.
 Your strategy will be developed around you and your family’s objectives.
 Soyars & Morgan Law oversees your case from inception to conclusion.

 When you choose Soyars & Morgan Law, you can be certain that your case will be managed by proficient spousal support lawyers in Comal County.
 Allow our attorneys to cater to your legal needs.

 Meet Our Spousal Support Lawyers in Comal County

 “There will never be enough adjectives to describe Jodi and her work ethic.
 I did my research and she kept coming out as one of the top 10.
 She should be #1!
 You want someone smart and strong with a great work ethic?
 This is Jodi Soyars!
 You’ll want her in your corner.”

 “Carla took me under her protective, assertive, kind, and noble wings.
 I will forever be grateful.
 AMAZING LITIGATOR.
 AMAZING TEAM.
 ORGANIZED.
 TALENTED.
 ETHICAL.”

-Yes, spousal maintenance orders can be modified by filing a motion to modify with the court that rendered the order.
-The party seeking modification must show a material and substantial change of circumstances of either party under the factors set out in Texas Family Code §8.506.
+Yes, changes to spousal maintenance orders can be achieved by filing a motion with the court that issued the order.
+The person requesting the change must show significant and material alterations in the circumstances of either party, as described in Texas Family Code section 8.506.